About Us...

 Updates:

-Conditions are pushed to your device every 60 seconds although you can adjust the interval to your liking (from 3 seconds to 10 minutes).
 The home page reloads automatically every 10 minutes to grab the latest forecast and almanac (unless you disable reloads in page settings -- see upper right of home page).
 If you leave the home page open but minimize it or select a different tab, when you return -- assuming more than 10 minutes has passed -- a complete refresh will occur.
 Otherwise, only the conditions will update.
-Alerts from the National Weather Service are updated every 60 seconds and when present appear on the Home, Area, and Maps pages.
-The Weather History page is updated every 5 minutes (no auto refresh).
-The temps and forecast on the Area page are updated every 15 minutes (no auto refresh).
+Alerts from the National Weather Service are updated every 60 seconds and when present appear on the Home, Area, and Maps pages upon refresh.
+The temps and forecast on the City & Area pages are updated every 15 minutes (no auto refresh).

 Forecasts